mhyee/mhyee.com/content/blog/fydp4.md

         globalExclusionConstraints = empty
         solutionHashTable = empty

-        # Called when a thread has found a new solution
+        # Called when a thread has found a new solution.
         PushNewSolution(solution)
             if solutionHashTable.contains(solution)
                 # We have a duplicate solution
                 return false
             else
-                # Not a duplicate, so add the solution
+                # Not a duplicate, so add the solution.
                 solutionHashTable.add(solution)
-                # Update global exclusion constraints
+                # Update global exclusion constraints.
                 globalExclusionConstraints = globalExclusionConstraints AND
                                              not dominated by solution
                 return true